bufbuild/docs.buf.build/docs/bsr/remote-generation/npm.md

 Because the Buf npm registry implements npm's [public registry API][registry], you should be able to use it with package management tools outside of npm, such as [Yarn] and [pnpm], though with [some known limitations](#yarn).

-## Restrictions
+## Known limitations

-The BSR npm registry has some known limitations that you should be aware of.
+The BSR npm registry has a few limitations that you should be aware of.

 ### Runtime dependencies